alepez/threescanner/README.md

 be used .

-At the moment, only [*ThreePhase* by *Kyle McDonald*](https://code.google.com/p/structured-light/) algorithm is implemented, but it's possible to add [other implementation](https://sites.google.com/site/structuredlight/techniques), like *binary codes*, *gray codes* etc...
+At the moment, only [*ThreePhase* by *Kyle McDonald*](https://code.google.com/p/structured-light/) algorithm is implemented, but it's possible to add [other implementations](https://sites.google.com/site/structuredlight/techniques), like *binary codes*, *gray codes* etc...

+**THIS PROJECT ISN'T FINISHED YET**

+What to do to have a working scanner:

+ - input from camera (with opencv)
+ - threephase: syncronization between scanner (camera) and projector
+ - a GUI

 ## Build